edm1922/mental-health-support/docs/database-schema.md

-# Mental Health Support Application Database Schema
+# Healmate Application Database Schema

-This document outlines the database schema for the Mental Health Support application.
+This document outlines the database schema for the Healmate application.
 It serves as a reference for developers and can be used to quickly restore the database after resets.

 ## Tables Overview